masasakano/rangeary/.github/README.md

-built-in Range does not allow to exclude the begin boundary, and partly because the infinity is not defined for general objects but Numeric (Real) in Ruby (which later changed partially with the introduction of Endless Range in Ruby 2.6 released in 2018 December).
-RangeExtd class I have developed makes this library possible.
+built-in Range does not allow to exclude the begin boundary, and partly because the infinity is not defined for general objects but Numeric (Real) in Ruby (which later changed partially with the introduction of Endless Range in Ruby 2.6 released in 2018 December and further and completely with the introduction of Beginless Range in Ruby 2.7 released in 2019 December).
+`RangeExtd` class I have developed makes this library possible.
 I am glad the completeness of ranges in the 1-dimensional space for arbitrary Comparable object is achieved now.

 Enjoy.